hardlystrictlyjerry/hardlystrictlyjerry.github.io/_posts/2019-03-23-40th-on-the-farm.md

 ---
-title: "Kevin's 40th on the farm"
+title: "Kevin's 40th on the Farm"
 ---

 Kevin and Tricia threw an absolutely epic 40th birthday party and Hardly Strictly Jerry was there!